-The best advice I can give is to follow your dreams.
+The best advice I can give is to follow your dreams and don’t be afraid to think outside the box.
 You’ll be surprised what you can achieve when you put your heart, soul and mind to something.

 When it came to my media work and starting up my business, I took the same approach.
 Regardless of my lack of experience, I dove straight in.